 Carol Forman is in good haughty form as the Moon’s overbearing queen Khana, snapping viciously at the dictatorial Zuntar when he crosses her will and arrogantly ordering people to the dungeon.
 She also does a good job of conveying romantic interest in Kane Richmond’s character; the subplot surrounding this passion of the Queen’s is not really developed, but does allow Forman a brief chance to break from her standard “coldly businesslike” villainess mold.
 As Zuntar, the real power behind the queen’s throne, Robert Barron is his usual sly and oily self; Gene Roth (not looking his best in his absurd “Lunarian” uniform) is the captain of Zuntar’s guard, while the resonantly-voiced Nelson Leigh is the leader of the “Exiles” opposing Zuntar.
 Pretty Helene Stanley, who’d go on to “play” Cinderella and several other Disney heroines in the live-action films shot as reference material for the Disney animators, has disappointingly little screen time as Leigh’s daughter.

 Speaking of prettiness, Noel Neill makes her serial debut as the sarong-clad Lulah, a rather cranky native girl who serves as a reluctant guide for the heroes during their time-traveling treasure hunt.
 Stanley Price is the native chief, who reacts with amusing glee to Rick Vallin’s gifts of cigars but switches to equally amusing outrage when one of the cigars proves to be an exploding one.
 Reliable roughnecks Al Ferguson, Frank Ellis, and Stanley Blystone play the trio of piratical rogues who are also in search of the treasure; Ferguson’s rolling Irish brogue makes him sound more convincingly “old-world” than Blystone and Ellis, but the former’s boisterousness and the latter’s stubbornness still make them fun to watch.
-George DeNormand appears briefly as a cohort of Leonard Penn’s, and Marshall Reed and Terry Frost have bits as Lunarian guards; a dour and slightly sinister unidentified player with a thick German accent plays the UN bigwig who recruits the hero in Chapter One and reappears in the final episode to congratulate him.
+Marshall Reed and Terry Frost have bits as Lunarian guards, and a dour and slightly sinister unidentified player with a thick German accent plays the UN bigwig who recruits the hero in Chapter One and reappears in the final episode to congratulate him.